Marcos-1197/100-days-of-code/log.md

 **Thoughts**: Another kinda stuck day.
 I did take some time to learn about the Agile Manifesto and the idea behind it.

 **Link to work:** https://codepen.io/aceto/pen/QWdByyW not finished yet.

+### Day 5: April 20, 2021

+**Today's Progress**: Decided to start over the styling for FCC Landing Page as I was having some problems I couldn't find the way to fix.

+**Thoughts**: I think I was changing too much classes to make sure it was very clear and ended up making a big mess.

+**Link to work:** -

+### Day 6: April 21, 2021

+**Today's Progress**: 85% in to JavaScript Basic on FCC.
+I have done good progress with the Landing Page also.

+**Thoughts**: Thought that starting with JavaScript would give me a litle break from CSS.
+It has been a good decision.

+**Link to work:** -